CybercentreCanada/assemblyline4_docs/docs/installation/configuration/core.md

 # Core component section

-The core components configuration section (`core:`) of the configuration file contains all the different parameters that you can change to modify the behavior of each core components.
+The core components configuration section (`core:`) of the configuration file contains all the different parameters that you can change to modify the behaviour of each core components.

 ??? info "Default values for the core section"
     ```yaml